fhalab/evSeq/README.md

 4. Any warnings encountered during the run.
 These warnings will also be printed to the console during the run.
 5. Fatal errors.
 If the program completed successfully, the last line in the log entry will read "Run completed.
 Log may contain warnings."

-The amount of information stored in the log file is small (bytes per run), but will build with continued use of ssSeq.
-If the file gets too large (this will take a long time...) you can delete ssSeqLog.log; on the next run a fresh ssSeqLog.log file will be instantiated.
+The amount of information stored in the log file is small (bytes per run), but will build with continued use of deSeq.
+If the file gets too large (this will take a long time...) you can delete deSeqLog.log; on the next run a fresh deSeqLog.log file will be instantiated.

 # Program Arguments
 ## Required Arguments
-The only two required arguments for ssSeq are a table giving the reference sequences for the expected amplicons ("refseq") and the folder containing the fastq files resulting from the sequencing run ("folder").
+The only two required arguments for deSeq are a table giving the reference sequences for the expected amplicons ("refseq") and the folder containing the fastq files resulting from the sequencing run ("folder").
 Both of these arguments are explained in detail below.

 ### refseq
 This is a csv file outlining the expected amplicon sequence for a given plate or well.
 To construct a reference sequence: